-3.10.
-Will the project contribute to Open Data (i.e. will anonymised, processed or unprocessed raw data be made available to other researchers?).
+3.7.
+Will the project contribute to Open Data? (i.e. will anonymised, processed or unprocessed raw data be made available to other researchers?)
 If yes: which data?
 When?
 In which repository?
 If not, please briefly state why not.

 To make the most of the data you have collected, it is desirable that the anonymized raw data be made available to other researchers.
-For more information, see the efforts at EU levels OpenAIRE, the guidelines for FAIR data, and repositories such as Zenodo.
+For more information on the open data policy, a framework to promote the broadest reuse of research data, see the Open Access Infrastructure for Research in Europe (OpenAIRE), the guidelines for FAIR data, and repositories such as Zenodo.